hmhauter/lab-perception-and-manipulation/README.md

 ## Installation

 Please refer to the specific folders of the project for installation details for the specific usage.
 In general it is assumed you are on a Linux system.
-The code is tested for Ubuntu 20.04 LTS.
+The code is tested for Ubuntu 20.04 LTS with the NVIDIA Driver Version: 550.90.07 and CUDA Version: 12.4.

 ```python
 git clone https://github.com/hmhauter/lab-perception-and-maipulation